Gordi42/fridom/docs/source/tutorials/using_models/state_and_initial_conditions.rst

 Working with the State Vector
 -----------------------------

-In the examples above, you have already seen how to create a state vector and that it contains field variables.
+In the examples above, you have already seen how to create a state vector and that it contains scalar fields.
-When initializing a state vector, all field variables are set to zero.
+When initializing a state vector, all scalar fields are set to zero.
 This is typically not a very interesting state, so you often initialize the state vector with specific initial conditions.
-To do this, you first need to know how to access the field variables in the state vector.
+To do this, you first need to know how to access the scalar fields in the state vector.
-The following examples show two ways to access field variables:
+The following examples show two ways to access scalar fields:
 Either as a dictionary or as an attribute:

 .. tab-set::